-A rare, controversial, and totally no holds barred memoir from one of Hollywood's greats.
+A rare, controversial, and totally no holds barred memoir from one of Hollywood's greatest directors

-Oliver Stone is a giant provocateur in the Hollywood movie system.
-His autobiography is a fascinating exposure of Stone's inner life and his powerful, all devouring energy and genius that drove him to become one of the world's greatest filmmakers.
-Stone rattles cages.
-He pricks the bubbles of the namby-pambies.
-He provokes outrage.
-He stirs up controversy.
-He has no respect for safe places.
-Oliver Stone is larger than life.
-Chasing the Light says it all. - Sir Anthony Hopkins
+"A fascinating exposure of Stone's inner life and his powerful, all devouring energy and genius that drove him to become one of the world's greatest filmmakers." - Sir Anthony Hopkins